vinodjayachandran/spring-boot-docker/README.md

 # spring-boot-docker
-Spring Boot Application on Docker.
+Getting Started with Docker using Spring Boot

 ## Maven Build the code :
   mvn install